Instamojo/commerce_instamojo/README.md

 ###Installation
 ---
 - Download the [zip file](https://github.com/ashwch/commerce_instamojo/archive/master.zip) and unpack its files into a folder named **commerce_instamojo** into the modules folder of your Drupal installation.
 You will have to create the folder **commerce_instamojo** if not present already.
-So, after extraction `modules/instamojo` will looks like.
 The location of modules folder is `[DRUPAL-ROOT-FOLDER]/sites/all/modules/` .

 - Browse to Drupal permission page and allow Anonymous as well as Authenticated users to use Instamojo payment gateway.
 - Now go to the configuration page of Instamojo and and enable it.